vsupapo/CosmicCarrots/README.md

 Use the directional keys `UP` `DOWN` `LEFT` `RIGHT` to move.

 ## Advanced Settings
-Press `G` to open the GUI window for access to advanced player settings.
-From here, you can modify carrot missile speed, fire rate, and velocity using the GUI sliders.
+Press `G` to open the GUI window and access advanced player settings.
+Here, you can modify carrot missile speed, fire rate, and velocity using the GUI sliders.